Call for Expressions of Interest to Host DRS2022

-(normally the conference will take place in late June 2020, but exceptions will be made if sufficiently justified)
+(our preference is for the conference to take place in late June 2022 but an exception can be made if sufficiently justified)

 - Financial Information

-(indicative budget for 500 participants including: proposed registration fee, cost of venues, catering, events, management & personnel, website & marketing, and sponsorship)
+(indicative budget for 500 participants including: proposed registration fees, cost of venues, catering, events, management and personnel, website and marketing, and sponsorship)

 All DRS Conferences to date have returned a surplus.
 The DRS requires that conferences break even at 80% (400 participants) of minimum registration fees and that conferences are underwritten by the host institution against any loss.
 A fee equivalent to 7.5% of total registration fees will be charged, a proportion of which will allow the DRS to support the host institution through the conference organization.

-A Memorandum of Understanding detailing key responsibilities and agreements will be signed by both parties prior to any award for hosting.
+A Memorandum of Understanding detailing key responsibilities and financial agreements will be signed by both parties prior to any award and announcement for hosting.

 Application and Timeline

-Expressions of Interest will be considered at the DRS Council meeting soon after this date.
-Following this meeting the leading contenders will be invited to provide more detailed information and asked to present their vision for the conference to the DRS Council meeting in May 2018.
-We anticipate making a final decision shortly after, with the successful host invited to attend the 2018 conference in June and present their conference at the closing ceremony.
+Expressions of Interest will be considered at a DRS Council meeting soon after this date.
+Following this meeting the leading contenders will be invited to provide more detailed information and asked to present their vision for the conference to the DRS Council meeting in April 2020.
+After signing a Memorandum of Agreement, the successful host will be invited to attend the 2020 conference in August and present their conference vision at the closing ceremony.

 About the DRS

 The Design Research Society is a learned society committed to promoting and developing design research.
 Founded in 1966, it is the longest established, multi-disciplinary worldwide society for the design research community.
-Our international conference series, special interest groups, and online presence draw together a community from around the world in all areas of design research.
+We draw together a community from around the world in all areas of design research.